meihab/comp423-course-notes/docs/index.md

 # Welcome to Mohammad's Course Notes

-I will use this page to organize and share my course notes.
+This is my home page.
+I will use it to organize and share my course notes.